chunkily/diary/README.md

 pip install -r requirements.txt
 ```

-Lastly run the following command in this directory to add the alias to your
+Lastly run the following command to add the alias to your `.bashrc` file to make
-`.bashrc` file to make the script available anywhere on your system
+the script available anywhere on your system

 ```bash
 echo "alias diary=\"$(pwd)/venv/bin/python3 $(pwd)/diary.py\"" >> ~/.bashrc